Our Leadership Team

 Kim was supported by the Board of Directors to undertake Certificate lV in Frontline Management, the Diploma of Human Resource Management and the Flinders University; Lean Thinking-Process Redesign in Health and Aged Care course.

-Kim was appointed as TLH’s first HR Administrator in January 2015 and in December 2016 as the People and Culture Manager.
+Kim was appointed as TLH’s first HR Administrator in January 2015 and in 2016 was appointed as an Executive Manager.